 The eastern shore of Lake Wairarapa is an important habitat for native turf plant communities.
 Turf plants are very short plants that grow at the water's edge.
-Nationally threatened and rare plants found there include Leptinella maniototo, Crassula ruamahanga, Carex cirrhosa, Pilularia novaezelandiae, Hypsela rivalis,
+Nationally threatened and rare plants found there include Leptinella maniototo, and Amphibromus fluitans.

 The Lake Wairarapa wetlands are considered of national and international importance for flora and fauna.
-Threatened birds such as dabchick, bittern, variable oystercatcher, banded dotterel, Caspian tern and wrybill breed at or use the wetlands
+Threatened birds such as dabchick, bittern, variable oystercatcher, banded dotterel, Caspian tern and wrybill breed at